autoexecbatman/CppRogueLike/README.md

 The vision for this project is to have a fun fantasy adnd2e RL game.

-Putting it simply Rouge with adnd2e mechanics and some inpiration from classics.
+Putting it simply Rouge with adnd2e mechanics and some inpiration from classics like ADOM, BG2 and Rogue.

 ### OPEN FOR CONTRIBUTION !!! 🤗